 It is the policy of the CalPERS Board of Administration to use professionally accepted amortization methods to eliminate unfunded accrued liabilities or surpluses in a manner that maintains benefit security for the members of the System while minimizing substantial variations in employer contribution rates.
 On April 17, 2013, the CalPERS Board of Administration approved a recommendation to change the CalPERS amortization and rate smoothing policies.
-Beginning with the June 30, 2013 valuations that set the 2015-16 rates, CalPERS employs an amortization and smoothing policy that pays for all gains and losses over a fixed 30-year period with the increases or decreases in the rate spread directly over a 5-year period.
-CalPERS no longer uses an actuarial value of assets and only uses the market value of assets.
-This direct rate smoothing method is equivalent to a method using a 5 year asset smoothing period with no actuarial value of asset corridor and a 25-year amortization period for gains and losses.
+Beginning with the June 30, 2013 valuations that set the 2015-16 rates, CalPERS will employ an amortization and smoothing policy that will pay for all gains and losses over a fixed 30-year period with the increases or decreases in the rate spread directly over a 5-year period.
+CalPERS will no longer use an actuarial value of assets and will use the market value of assets.
+This direct rate smoothing method is equivalent to a method using a 5-year asset smoothing period with no asset corridor and a 25-year amortization period for gains and losses.
+The change in asset value will also be amortized over 30 years with a 5-year ramp-up/ramp-down.